kign/life-inf/README.md

 and also `gcc` compiler (any other decent C compiler would work, but you'll need to adjust your configuration).

+(NOTE: as of version 0.5 of `c4wa`, it's possible to make WASM directly, though verification with `wat2wasm` is still useful.
+There is special target `cmp` to compare generated WASM files).

 Additionally, you'll need `make` and `node`+`npm`.

 To download required node modules, run from the project directory: